Top-Secret NSA Report Details Russian Hacking Effort Days Before 2016 Election

 But now Russia is bad bad bad, they've abandoned socialism so now they are teh evil.

 Hillary lost because of RUSSIA!
-(Score:5, Interesting)
+(Score:4, Interesting)

 This is the second time Hillary failed to become “the inevitable president”.
 Did Russia sabotage her plans last time?
 (Oh, Obama won the primaries.
 Hillary made sure she won those this time.)